Is this stock is Attractive? Urban Edge Properties (UE)

 TECHNICAL INTERPRETATION:

+Urban Edge Properties (UE) exchanged 1004800 shares on hands in most recent trading session and observed an average volume with 1.57M shares.
+The stock acknowledged active focus on shares in the last trading session.
+UE disclosed a change of -1.33% and its listed share value at $10.39 on Monday.
+This company belong to USA Country and part of Real Estate sector.
+It has a market capitalization of $1.38B.
+Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 25.70% and trading from 50 days moving average with -9.36%.
-The stock price is performing along down drift from its 200 days moving average with -36.66%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 11.76% and trading from 50 days moving average with -9.87%.
+The stock price is performing along negative drift from its 200 days moving average with -39.65%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: